Bookmaker Bets On Donald Trump’s Fourth Marriage As President

 At the same time, Melania Trump’s personal life has also remained a trending topic among the media personalities.

-The rumors about Donald Trump and Melania Trump’s troubled marriage were fueled by their individual behavior on inauguration day.
+The rumors about Donald Trump and Melania Trump’s allegedly troubled marriage were fueled by their individual behavior on inauguration day.

-Upon arrival at the White House, Mr. Trump exited the vehicle and without waiting for his wife, he went ahead to meet Michelle and Barack Obama on the stairs.
-The video of Donald Trump coming out from the vehicle went viral all over the internet and many even suggested that his actions clearly indicates a lack of warmth in their relationship.
+Upon arrival at the White House, Mr. Trump exited the vehicle, and without waiting for his wife, he went ahead to meet Michelle and Barack Obama on the stairs.
+The video of Donald Trump coming out from the vehicle went viral all over the internet, and many even suggested that his actions clearly indicates a lack of warmth in their relationship.

 In an earlier interview with NZHerald, body language expert Patti Wood revealed that Donald Trump could have waited for his wife and should have met the Obamas together.
 Instead, he did not wait for his wife to come out from the vehicle and went ahead to greet the Obamas.